BekahHW/BekahHW.github.io/_posts/2021-03-23-The Lessons I've Learned from 100 Virtual Coffees.md

 - Vulnerability invites vulnerability.
 - There is never a time when I don't learn from someone else.
 - Sometimes people just need a chance.
 Sometimes you have to be willing to offer that chance.

+There is so much I've learned from these Tuesday/Thursday zoom coffees.
+Having the opportunity to see and hear from people all over the world, with all different experience levels has been an irreplaceable experience.
+When you're in a place where you feel supported and safe, you're ability to grow--in expected and unexpected ways--is unparalleled.